 You can either purchase the ready-made lotus paste or make your own.

-If you are willing to spend some time to make the lotus paste filling, make your own is the best since you can control the sweetness, softness and the texture.
+If you are willing to spend some time making the lotus paste filling, make your own is the best since you can control the sweetness, softness, and texture.
 I prefer to head to my bakery specialty shop to get the ready-made one to save time.

 Egg yolk